-An integrated circuit is used to charge the battery, which is capable of delivering up to 2A current to the battery.
+An integrated circuit is used to charge the battery, which can deliver up to 2A current to the battery.
 To check the battery status, an analogue ADC is fitted, which can measure the state of charge of the battery.
 If everything is working properly, there will still be approximately 4.2V on the battery thanks to the charging circuitry that maintains this value.
-The battery itself is an 18650 size and is labeled "2" in Figure 2.
+The battery itself is an 18650 size and is labelled "2" in Figure 2.